-46 Councilor Boyd questioned if the Council could consider placing a Warrant Article on this year's

-- 47 ballot looking to develop a Capital Reserve Fund (CRF) dedicated to a skateboard park.
-That would - show the people in the community the Council is serious about replacing this at some point in time.
+Councilor Boyd questioned if the Council could consider placing a Warrant Article on this year's ballot looking to develop a Capital Reserve Fund (CRF) dedicated to a skateboard park.
+That would

-1 Chairman Harrington suggested, after the Council has completed the departmental reviews, should he 2 so desire, he could include that in his budget adjustment request.
+- 1 show the people in the community the Council is serious about replacing this at some point in time. - 2 Chairman Harrington suggested, after the Council has completed the departmental reviews, should he - 3 so desire, he could include that in his budget adjustment request. - 4

 Regarding the waterfront improvement project, Director Casparius remarked Wasserman Park Beach is really the only official swimming area for Merrimack residents, and it is not a great place to swim.

-6 There is no water circulation.
-At one point in time there was about 2' feet of water in front of the 7 center section of dock, and now it is typical to start the summer at about 5", and by the end of the summer it is basically mud.
+There is no water circulation.
+At one point in time there was about 2' feet of water in front of the center section of dock, and now it is typical to start the summer at about 5", and by the end of the summer it is basically mud.
 Somewhere along the way the lake level has dropped, and the erosion coming down the hill has filled it in with organics, etc.

-What the proposed project would do is put in a temporary coffer dam to allow for the dredging of the 11 swimming area, e.g. rid the area of mud and organics, put in erosion controls around the beach, grade 12 out the beach, add new sand to the beach, and replace the dock system itself.
-Over the past few years a 13 greater and greater number of repairs have had to be made to the docks.
-To the best of his knowledge, 14 the last replacement was in 1992.
-The existing docks are wooden and have a continuous piece of foam 15 underneath.
+What the proposed project would do is put in a temporary coffer dam to allow for the dredging of the 12 swimming area, e.g. rid the area of mud and organics, put in erosion controls around the beach, grade 13 14 out the beach, add new sand to the beach, and replace the dock system itself.
+Over the past few years a greater and greater number of repairs have had to be made to the docks.
+To the best of his knowledge, 15 the last replacement was in 1992.
+The existing docks are wooden and have a continuous piece of foam 16 17 underneath.
 There is no water circulating through there.
-Modern docks utilize a different material and 16 have channels carved in to allow water flow.
-Once you have excavated the area, you will have water 17 that can come in, and continue to come.
+Modern docks utilize a different material and have channels carved in to allow water flow.
+Once you have excavated the area, you will have water 18 that can come in, and continue to come.
 The estimate provided for that work is \$91,875.
+19

+21 Councilor Albert stated agreement the project needs to be completed.
+When asked if the pine trees

-18 commented on the existing stumps being a hazard along with roots, etc. He suggested the two pine trees be removed as part of the project.
+- 22 would be removed, Director Casparius indicated he is uncertain at this time.
+Councilor Albert - commented on the existing stumps being a hazard along with roots, etc. He suggested the two pine - trees be removed as part of the project.
 Town Manager Cabanel spoke of State permitting required when conducting work near water.
-However, noted the issue would be looked at as part of the project.

-20 Councilor Albert stated agreement the project needs to be completed.
-When asked if the pine trees

-21 would be removed, Director Casparius indicated he is uncertain at this time.
-Councilor Albert

-Councilor Thornton spoke of the cost involved.
-He commented on the use the Wasserman and Watsonarea beaches receive, and remarked he does not see the existing dock as a hazard.
+However, noted the issue would be looked at as part of the project. - 25 26 - Councilor Thornton spoke of the cost involved.
+He commented on the use the Wasserman and Watsonarea beaches receive, and remarked he does not see the existing dock as a hazard. - 29

-28 20 Whee